Bar Attachment Dentures: Your Questions Answered

 Who is the best candidate for bar attachment dentures?

 If you’re already wearing dentures and find them to be uncomfortable, you are a prime candidate for this procedure.
 If you’re missing teeth and can’t decide between dentures or implants, I urge you to continue reading and give us a call to schedule a consultation.
-In either case, if you’re missing your natural teeth, bar attachment dentures is, in most cases, the most favored treatment.
+In either case, if you’re missing your natural teeth, bar attachment dentures are, in most cases, the most favored treatment.

 Is it a painful procedure?